tanchu-git/stream-analytics-btc/README.md

 # Mini Project with Azure Stream Analytics
-Exploring and learning Azure Event Hubs and Azure Stream Analytics.
+Exploringand learning Azure Event Hubs and Azure Stream Analytics.
 Where I try to use Stream Analytics to analyze Bitcoin trading stream from Binance in real-time for anomalies.

 ## Python script
 Binance offers a simple WebSocket API for real-time trading data.
 I did some light processing on the raw streaming data before sending it to Azure Event Hubs.
-Detailed comments in [python_script](https://github.com/tanchu-git/stream_analytics_btc/blob/main/python_script/btc_stream.py).
+Detailed comments in [```python_script```](https://github.com/tanchu-git/stream_analytics_btc/blob/main/python_script/btc_stream.py).

 With the app registration process in Azure Active Directory, I registered a new application service principal object.
-The identity (tenant ID, client ID and client secret) of the service principal is then stored as environment variables to be accessed by the python script for authentication with Azure services.
+The identity (```tenant ID```, ```client ID``` and ```client secret```) of the ```Service Principal``` is then stored as environment variables to be accessed by the python script for authentication with Azure services.

 ![Screenshot 2023-08-09 183221](https://github.com/tanchu-git/stream_analytics_btc/assets/139019601/921b116a-cbc0-4234-bb3b-fa5fc353c6e5)